o-lukas/homebridge-smartthings-tv/README.md

 The icon to be used as a hint to iOS clients about what type of Accessory this represents.
 Can be used to override default values.

+## tvDeviceTypes

+List of SmartThings device types that should be registered as TVs (leave empty to use default values).

+## soundbarDeviceTypes

+List of SmartThings device types that should be registered as Soundbar (leave empty to use default values).

 ## Common issues

 ### TV does not show in HomeKit